 Even if you lose a little bit of money, it’s okay, you’ll make a lot more money in the future.
 Just don’t try to get super-rich in the first 2-3 years.

 So my advice: Start your investing journey immediately.
 Open a demat account, invest small amount of money – even 1000-2000 rupees every month is enough to start.
 Keep your expectation low when it comes to returns.
 Track the companies where you are invested and spend time reading more about them.

 Learning for 2 hours per week for 1-2 years is all it takes to get a fairly good understanding about the market.
 Consistency is very important here.
 You can’t put 8 hours per month instead of 2 hours per week.
 It has to be 2 hours every week for 12 months.

-Fix a schedule and stick to it.
+Fix a schedule for learning and stick to it.
 You’ll be surprised by how much you learn in just 1 or 2 years.